Chart Color Schemes

 Rural View is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Rural View, as per the latest Census, 96.2% of dwellings were houses with the remaining 3.8% being semi-detached, apartments, or other types.
-This compares to Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
-Home ownership in Rural View stood at 19.2%, with mortgaged dwellings at 53.1% and rented ones at 27.7%.
-The median monthly mortgage repayment was $1,907, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent in Rural View was $420, compared to Non-Metro Qld's $345.
-Nationally, Rural View's mortgage repayments were above the Australian average of $1,863 and rents were substantially higher than the national figure of $375.
+Dwelling structure in Rural View, as evaluated at the latest Census, comprised 96.2% houses and 3.8% other dwellings.
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Rural View was 19.2%, with mortgaged dwellings at 53.1% and rented dwellings at 27.7%.
+The median monthly mortgage repayment was $1,907, higher than Regional Qld's average of $1,655.
+The median weekly rent in Rural View was $420, compared to Regional Qld's $345.
+Nationally, Rural View's mortgage repayments were higher at $1,907 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing